acosmica/Teensy-Blink/README.md

 This repository is a test that contains a template sketch to use with Teensy with PlatformIO, a development board based on the Arduino platform.

-## Getting Started

-To get started with this sketch, follow these steps:

-1. Install the Arduino IDE from the official website: [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software)
-2. Connect your Teensy board to your computer using a USB cable.
-3. Open the Arduino IDE and go to **File > Examples > Teensy**.
-4. Select the **Template** sketch from the list.
-5. Click on the **Upload** button to compile and upload the sketch to your Teensy board.
-6. Once uploaded, you should see the sketch running on your Teensy board.

 ## Customizing the Sketch